Intermesh/groupoffice-docs/README.md

-# Installation manual for Group-Office
+# Manual for Group-Office

-This is the source repository for the installation manual:
+This is the source repository for the manual:

 https://groupoffice.readthedocs.io/